-Credit risk is monitored by the credit risk department under Head of Credit.
+The credit risk department under Head of Credit monitors credit risk.
 It is their responsibility to review and manage credit risk, including environmental and social risk for all types of counterparties.
 The Bank has established a credit quality review process to provide early detection or identification of possible changes in the creditworthiness of counterparties, including collateral revisions.
 The credit quality review process aims to allow the Bank to assess the potential loss as a result of the risks to which it is exposed and take corrective actions.